 Conclusion

 This article has explored some of the ways comparisons function in the context of the emergence of a new and apparently ‘distinct’ or ‘unique’ form of drug consumption: that involving PIEDs.
 Drawing on ideas from Stengers (2011) and Fraser and Ekendahl (2018), and on interviews with 20 health professionals based in Australia, we considered what the making of comparisons within the context of PIED consumption enables and forecloses.
-First, in making comparisons, our participants risked concretising consumer ‘types’, by making homogenising generalisations about the ‘kinds’ of people that use PIEDs and how they differ from consumers of other drugs.
+First, in making comparisons, our participants risked concretising consumer ‘types’, by assembling various human and non-human elements, making homogenising generalisations about the ‘kinds’ of people that use PIEDs and how they differ from consumers of other drugs.
 Of course, there may be patterns to drug use, such as the material differences participants reflect upon.
-Nevertheless, it is important to pay careful attention to the work being done by these comparisons and to think carefully about their consequences.
+Nevertheless, it is important to pay careful attention to the ontological work being done by these comparisons and to think carefully about their consequences.
 For instance, judgments about the value of drug consumption and the priorities of consumers were often folded into our participants’ characterisations of ‘typical’ consumers.
 PIED consumers were constituted as pathological and disordered (e.g. as ‘excessively’ regimented or overly focused on body image) when compared to (hetero)normative and culturally valorised ways of being and living, but as less disordered than people who used other kinds of drugs.
 Faced with such comparisons, how might we proceed?
 The key is not to dismiss similarity or difference, but to focus on, first and foremost, what people pay due attention to, and why (following Stengers, 2011).
 It is vital that researchers consider what conclusions become possible as a result of uncritical, unilateral and/or irrelevant comparative modes of thought.
 For instance, comparisons regarding drug consumers may have the effect of performing drug use and phenomena attributed to it (including forms of harm) as properties of the individual consumer or consumer category ‘itself’, thereby foreclosing or backgrounding other possibilities.